SyphonArch/flash1dkmeans/README.md

 However, the algorithm is general and can be used for any 1D K-means problem.

-I have proved the validity for the two cluster case - detailed version of the proof might be posted in the future.
+I am currently working on my undergrad thesis, where I delve into the detailed explanations and proofs of the algorithms.
+The thesis will be linked here shortly.

 Feel free to leave issues or contact me at jakehyun@snu.ac.kr for inquiries.